kencinder/igirst/README.md

 I may add support for extracting/adding zip archives when time permits and/or a way to unpack and repack to 7z from files move to backup.

-You will need IGIR at the root of the files you find here, every script is written with that in mind, changing the location of it in `igirst.sh` would likely break all functionality.
+The `IGIR` binary location can be set in `variables/includes/files.env` and defaults to `./igir` but should work from anywhere.

-`DAT` files go in `dats/<platform>` by system and can be zipped or unzipped, env files default to using a systems Parent-Clone XML DAT but can be changed.
+`DAT` files go in the `dats` directory, under the platform/manufacturer name,  and can be zipped or unzipped, env files default to using a systems No-Intro Parent-Clone XML DAT.

-`.env` files for each system are in `variables/<platform>` and will need modified to suit your setup, but have defaults present for everything but your ROMs that work out of the box.
+`.env` files for each system are in `variables` and will need modified to suit your setup, but have defaults present for everything but your ROMs that work out of the box.